abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 	'label': 'shipcrewandnet80'
 }
 ```

-Add the labels 'shipcrewandnet80', if the 'expected' value is `True`
+adds the labels 'shipcrewandnet80', if the 'expected' value is `True`

 ####Example (TRUE and TRUE) expected FALSE:
 To test if the user source IP address is `NOT` in the subnet to `80.0.0.0/8` `AND` is  `NOT` a `memberOf` ldap group DN 'cn=ship_crew,ou=people,dc=planetexpress,dc=com'